aeternity/protocol/channels/virtual-state-channels.md

 transaction.

-If a participant provides any of those to the intermediary, the latter is expected to publish it in the other on-chain State Channel with the other Virtual State Channel participant.
+If a participant provides any of those to the intermediary, the latter is expected to publish it in the other parent State Channel with the other Virtual State Channel participant.
 This modifies the Virtual State Channel object.

-Once the `lock_period` timer had expired, an off-chain transaction, similar to the `channel_settle_tx` is being posted in the on-chain State Channels that finalizes the channel closing and redistributes tokens.
+Once the `lock_period` timer had expired, an off-chain transaction, similar to the `channel_settle_tx` is being posted in the parent State Channels that finalizes the channel closing and redistributes tokens.

 If anyone refuses accepting a valid off-chain closing/slashing/settling transaction, this could be disputed on-chain.
 This makes all parties safe from malicious refuses.
-One odd scenario would be an intermediary accepting a valid off-chain transaction from the virtual solo closing sequence in one of the on-chain State Channels while not publishing it to the other.
-This would allow one of the participants closing the Virtual State Channel in one of the on-chain State Channels, while the other participant is not even aware of it.
+One odd scenario would be an intermediary accepting a valid off-chain transaction from the virtual solo closing sequence in one of the parent State Channels while not publishing it to the other.
+This would allow one of the participants closing the Virtual State Channel in one of the parent State Channels, while the other participant is not even aware of it.
 Since newer channel state has the potential to overwrite an older one, that puts the intermediary in an unfavourable situation: if the channel had been closed with not-the-latest-state or if participants keep making off-chain